 - Check with your insurance company to make sure they cover telehealth.
 In some cases, liability insurance will already cover it, and in others, you may need to purchase supplemental coverage.

-- If you plan to offer telehealth in more than one state, you’ll need to confirm that your insurance policy covers you for all locations.
+- If you plan to offer telehealth in more than one state, you will need to confirm that your insurance policy covers you for all locations.

-- You’ll also want to be aware of any state laws that regulate how you collect and store protected health information.
+- You will also want to be aware of any state laws that regulate how you collect and store protected health information.
 To find out more about the state laws where you practice, visit State Health Care Law .

 For more information on legal considerations: